atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/05-transforming-points-vectors/README.md

 ![Translating a point](images/translate-point.png)

-Translation with matrix multiplication does not work with the 3x3 matrices we've been using thus far like with rotation and scale matrices.
+Translation with matrix multiplication does not work with the 3x3 matrices we've been using thus far, like with rotation and scale matrices.

 Recall: to matrix multiply two matrices, their sizes must be compatible: